feldera/feldera/docs/tutorials/rest_api/index.md

 ```

-> Note: only when a pipeline is started, the connectors are actually used.
+> Note: Connectors are only initialized when a pipeline starts to use them.
 > A pipeline will not start if a connector is unable to connect to its
 > data source or sink (e.g., if a URL is misspelled).